Best Way to Lose Belly Fat for Women

 Eating too close to your bedtime can also interfere with the proper digestion of food.
 Going to bed immediately after a meal is believed to lead to an increased risk of having your body storing fat around your abdominal area.

-So plan to eat your smallest meals at dinner and try not to chow down after 7:00 pm.
+So plan to eat your smallest meals at dinner and try not to chow down on dinner or any snacks after 7:00 pm.

 4. Drinking Your Calories